 Hopefully this illustrates the importance of low mortgage rates.
 Of course, there are a ton of variables that can come into play.

-Most people move or refinance within seven years or so, making the interest savings unclear.
+Most people move or refinance their mortgages within 10 years or so from the date of purchase, making the long-term interest savings unclear.

 Do Higher Mortgage Rates Lead to Lower Home Prices?

 - Conventional wisdom says there’s a negative correlation between home prices and mortgage rates